Hatim Belal

-Hatim Belal (حاتم بلال; born 30 January 1994) is a Saudi professional football player who plays for Al-Arabi as a defender and midfielder.
+Hatim Belal (حاتم بلال; born 30 January 1994) is a Saudi professional football player who plays for Al-Ansar as a defender and midfielder.

 Career

 He began his career with Al-Ansar where he was promoted from the youth team to the first team.
 Belal spent 1 season with the first team before joining Al-Wehda in the summer of 2014.
 Belal helped Al-Wehda win promotion to the Pro League in his first season with the club.
 He spent 3 seasons with Al-Wehda and made 34 league appearances scoring 3 goals.
 At the end of the 2016–17 season, Al-Wehda were relegated back to the First Division.
 In the summer of 2017, Belal joined Al-Fayha on a 4 year contract.

 On 18 July 2022, Belal joined Al-Arabi.
+On 2 July 2023, Belal joined Al-Faisaly.
+On 17 August 2025, Belal joined Al-Ansar.